pyrmont/argy-bargy/README.md

             :help "The option foo takes a single value."}
    "--bar" {:kind :flag
             :help "The option bar is a flag."}
    :srcs   {:help  "The source files for the program."
-            :rest true}])
+            :rest? true}])

 (def info
-  {:about "A program that does something to the SRCS parameters."
+  {:about "A program that does something to the 'srcs' parameters."
    :rider "For more information, visit our website at example.com/program."})

 (def config {:rules rules :info info})